dogethereum/docs/user-manual.md

 </pre>

 There are fees you have to pay for doing a lock.
-If you sent 6 doges you will be charged an extra doge to pay the doge tx fee.
+If you sent 6 doges, you will receive 4 doge tokens because the bridge fee (for operators and superblock submitters) is 2% of the locked amount, minimum 2 doges.
-You will receive 4 doge tokens because the bridge fee (for operators and superblock submitters) is 2% of the locked amount, minimum 2 doges.
+On top of that, you will be charged ~1 doge to pay the doge tx fee.

 Congratulations!
 You converted doges to doge tokens!